Skip to Content

 toilet paper craft for Frozen 2

-Older children, like preschool and kindergarten kids, will be able to do this craft with minimal help.
+Older children, like preschool and kindergarten kids, can do this craft with minimal help.
 They may need the pieces precut if their scissors skills aren’t yet at the level needed to cut out the pieces.

-Once they’re all ready, they can glue them in place and complete their own simple Olaf!
+Once ready, they can glue them in place and complete their own simple Olaf!

 recycled Frozen 2 craft